 This post may contain affiliate links.

-If you’re deciding whether or not to do a smash cake for your one year old, just do it.
+If you’re deciding whether or not to do DIY cake smash photography for your one year old, just do it.
 Give in.
 A little (okay, maybe a lot of) sugar won’t ruin your toddler’s appetite forever.

 I was definitely on the fence.
 I did not do a smash cake with my first child.
 I feel like it wasn’t even a thing back in 2012.
-My sister (who makes our cakes) actually kind of took it upon herself to make a smash cake, and I’m so glad she did.
+My sister (who makes our cakes) actually kind of took it upon herself to make a smash cake for my one year old’s birthday cake, and I’m so glad she did.

-I love the pictures that I got from our smash cake session, even though things didn’t really go as planned.
+I love the pictures that I got from our DIY cake smash photography session, even though things didn’t really go as planned.
 And when I say that, I mean they didn’t go as planned for the photos.
 You can however believe that I was thrilled that my baby didn’t want to eat the cake.

 I’m insane about what my kids eat, and this made my heart happy.
 I mean, I am known to devour a sleeve of oreos when my kids aren’t looking.
 But anyway.

-With a little bit of preparation, you too can have your own smash cake session in your own home where your one year old can feel at ease.
+With a little bit of preparation, you too can have your own DIY smash cake photo shoot in your own home where your one year old can feel at ease.

 Set it up in a place with good natural light